-Preliminary questions
+Article 8 Preliminary questions

-1. Where a matter to which this Convention does not apply, or a matter referred to in Article 6 on which a court other than the court referred to in that Article ruled arose as a preliminary question, the ruling on that question shall not be recognised or enforced under this Convention.

-2. Recognition or enforcement of a judgment may be refused if, and to the extent that, the judgment was based on a ruling on a matter to which this Convention does not apply, or on a matter referred to in Article 6 on which a court other than the court referred to in that Article ruled.

-3. However, in the case of a ruling on the validity of a right referred to in Article 6, paragraph (a), recognition or enforcement of a judgment may be postponed, or refused under the preceding paragraph, only where -

-- (a) that ruling is inconsistent with a judgment or a decision of a competent authority on that matter given in the State referred to in Article 6, paragraph (a); or - (b) proceedings concerning the validity of that right are pending in that State.
+- 1. A ruling on a preliminary question shall not be recognised or enforced under this Convention if the ruling is on a matter to which this Convention does not apply or on a matter referred to in Article 6 on which a court other than the court referred to in that Article ruled. - 2.
+Recognition or enforcement of a judgment may be refused if, and to the extent that, the judgment was based on a ruling on a matter to which this Convention does not apply, or on a matter referred to in Article 6 on which a court other than the court referred to in that Article ruled. - [3.
+However, in the case of a ruling on the validity of a right referred to in Article 6, paragraph (a), recognition or enforcement of a judgment may be postponed, or refused under the preceding paragraph, only where - - (a) that ruling is inconsistent with a judgment or a decision of a competent authority on that matter given in the State referred to in Article 6, paragraph (a); or - (b) proceedings concerning the validity of that right are pending in that State.

-A refusal under sub-paragraph (b) does not prevent a subsequent application for recognition or enforcement of the judgment.
+A refusal under sub-paragraph (b) does not prevent a subsequent application for recognition or enforcement of the judgment.]

-Article 9 Equivalent effects
+Article 9 Severability